Voices from Farms4Climate’s Living Labs

 Updates from the Tunisian living lab

-Also called Djebba LL, this agricultural system located on the flanks of Jbel el Gorrâa Mount, face the challenge of adapting and taking advantage of an inhospitable topography.
-Through the use of natural geological formations and the use of stones, local communities have been able to transform the landscape into fertile and productive land.
-During the development of F4C, among the many activities, the Tunisian Living Lab held a meeting in a school where the students were involved to make them aware of the effect of climate change on water scarcity, carbon sequestration and global warming as well as the proposed solutions.
+Also called Djebba LL, this agricultural system located on the flanks of Jbel el Gorrâa Mount, faces the challenge of adapting and taking advantage of an inhospitable topography.
+Through the use of natural geological formations and stones, local communities have been able to transform the landscape into fertile and productive land.
+During the development of F4C, among the many activities, the Tunisian Living Lab hold a meeting in a school where the students were involved to make them aware of the effect of climate change on water scarcity, carbon sequestration and global warming as well as the proposed solutions.